-Many consumers want information about where goods they purchase come from, particularly food.
-If you choose to make a country of origin representation about your products, or are legally required to do so, it must be clear, accurate and truthful.
+Consumers may be influenced by a number of factors when buying goods, including claims about where a product was grown, produced or made.
+If you choose to make a country of origin claim, or are legally required to do so, it must be clear, accurate and truthful.

-- continue to comply with the country of origin labelling requirements of the Food Standards Code, or
+- continue to comply with the labelling requirements of the Food Standards Code, or

 - adopt the new labelling requirements of the Standard.